Tourism in Brunei: Bird Watching Workshop 2015

 Birdwatching is one aspect of nature tourism identified in the Brunei Tourism Masterplan.
 In 2015, a three-day birdwatching workshop was sponsored by the Tourism Development Department of Brunei in collaboration with Sunshine Borneo Tours and Travel, the Malaysian Nature Society (MNS), the Birding Conservation Council (BCC) and volunteers from the Brunei Birders Group.

 Recommendations

 Islam is the state religion of Brunei, and tourists should observe Islamic etiquette.
-Women should dress modestly in conservative and rural areas.
+Everybody should dress modestly in conservative and rural areas.
 During the month of Ramadan, visitors are not permitted to drink or eat during the day in public areas.
 Most major tourist attractions in Brunei are Islamic mosques.
 Foreign, non-Muslim tourists in proper attire may enter mosques; women should cover their head, shoulders and knees.
 Although the sale of alcohol is prohibited in Brunei, non-Muslims over age 17 may bring two bottles of liquor or wine and 12 cans of beer into the country; 48 hours must elapse between each importation.